Josh Manson: Colorado Avalanche

 While in the final season of his four-year contract and with the Ducks trending out of playoff contention, Manson was traded to the Colorado Avalanche, in exchange for Drew Helleson and a 2023 second-round draft pick on March 14, 2022.
 He ended his tenure with Anaheim, placing fifth all-time among franchise defenseman in games played with 453.
 He made his debut with the Avalanche against the Los Angeles Kings, demonstrating his physical presence to register a game high 10 hits, in a 3–0 victory on March 15, 2022.
 On May 17, 2022, Manson scored his first career playoff goal, an overtime winner against the St. Louis Blues.

 Personal life

 Manson was born in the Chicago area suburb of Hinsdale, Illinois, when his father Dave played for the Chicago Blackhawks.
-Four days after his birth, his father was traded to the Edmonton Oilers.
+Five days before his birth, his father was traded to the Edmonton Oilers.

 Manson is the oldest of four siblings and comes from a family of strong athletic lineage.
 His sister Meagan previously played soccer for the University of Saskatchewan, while his brother Ben previously played for the La Ronge Ice Wolves of the Saskatchewan Junior Hockey League.
 Manson is the cousin of current DEL defenseman Dylan Yeo.

 Manson and his wife, Julie, have two daughters together.
 Manson is a Christian.